Anyrainel/cpp-algo-snippets/README.md

 ### TODO

-- [] Find a better way to trigger completion.
-Ideally I want to use `'@'`, but it is not a trivial work unless I write a script for this pluggin.
+- [ ] Find a better way to trigger completion.
+Ideally I want to use `'@'`, but it is not a trivial work unless I write a script for this plugin.
-- [] Add more algorithms and data structures.
+- [ ] Add more algorithms and data structures.
 However, I might wait until I see the usefulness and a good implementation.
 	- shortest path
 	- minimum spanning tree
 	- balanced trees